krischik/SteemRubyTutorial/Documents/Part-6.md

 Since the implementations for steem-api and radiator are almost identical I explain the rest of the functionality in the radiator part.

-**Hint:** Follow this link to Github for the complete script with syntax highlighting: [Steem-Dump-Median-History-Price.rb](https://github.com/krischik/SteemRubyTutorial/blob/master/Scripts/Steem-Dump-Median-History-Price.rb).
+**Hint:** Follow this link to Github for the complete script with comments and syntax highlighting: [Steem-Dump-Median-History-Price.rb](https://github.com/krischik/SteemRubyTutorial/blob/master/Scripts/Steem-Dump-Median-History-Price.rb).

 The output of the command (for the steem account) looks like this: